Bioluminescence imaging of carbon monoxide in living cells based on a selective deiodination reaction†

-D-Luciferin is a popular bioluminescent substrate of luciferase in the presence of ATP, used in luciferase-based bioluminescence imaging and cell-based high-throughput screening applications.
-Herein, the iodination of D-luciferin was excised and explored as a bioluminescence (BL) probe needless of exciting light to sensitively trace and image the CO in liver cancer cells.
-BL probe (7′-iodo-luciferin) exhibited excellent selectivity for CO detecting in vitro.
-In addition, this new probe was demonstrated for imaging of both exogenous and endogenous CO in cancer cells with low cytotoxicity.
-We envision that, in the future, this new probe might be used for evaluating the CO roles in various biological processes.
+D-Luciferin is a popular bioluminescent substrate of luciferase in the presence of ATP.
+It is used in luciferase-based bioluminescence imaging and cell-based high-throughput screening applications.
+Herein, the iodination of D-luciferin was undertaken and explored as a bioluminescence probe without the need for light excitation to sensitively trace and image carbon monoxide (CO) in liver cancer cells.
+The bioluminescent probe (7′-iodo-luciferin) exhibited excellent selectivity for CO detection in vitro.
+This new probe could image exogenous and endogenous CO in the luciferase-transfected cancer cells.
+This new probe might be used for evaluating the roles of CO in various biological processes.